Capripoxvirus: Genome

 Capripoxviruses infect primarily sheep, goat, and cattle, but strains of capripoxviruses are difficult to distinguish between.
 Capripoxvirus strains are often recognized by how the main target host responds.
 They cannot be distinguished using routine laboratory tests such as virus neutralisation test, immunofluorescence test or agar gel immunodiffusion test.
 They, however, can be isolated by using the HinDill restriction enzymes to separate their DNA.
 Comparisons of fragmented DNA sequences from different strains showed that all capripoxviruses have a very similar nucleotide sequence homology.
 Strains were also proven to not all be host-specific.
 All Capripoxviruses DNA are double-stranded with lengths of around 150 kbp.
 Strains from goatpox and sheeppox share at least 147 genes; LSDV have an extra 9 genes that are non-functional in GTPV and SPPV.
 Strains of GTPV, SPPV, and LSDV generally have genome identities similar by at least 96%.

 Taxonomy

-The genus contains the following species:
+The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: